mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 3. The receiver needs to store a ring-buffer of received states per-object, so it can reconstruct the current object state from the delta.

-But ultimately it's worth the extra complexity, because this system combines the flexibility of being able to specify a dynamic maximum packet size, and the bandwidth savings of delta compression, which is a potent combination.
+But ultimately it's worth the extra complexity, because this system combines the flexibility of being able dynamically adjust bandwidth usage, with the orders of magnitude bandwidth improvements you get from delta encoding.

 # Delta Encoding

+How do we actually encode the delta between object states?

-The simplest form of delta encoding is to send objects that haven't changed from the baseline value as just one bit: _not changed_.
-This is also the easiest gain you'll ever see, because most of the time, the majority of objects are at rest.
+The simplest form of delta encoding is to encode objects that haven't changed from the baseline value as just one bit: _not changed_.
+This is also the easiest gain you'll ever see, because at any time most objects are at rest.

 A more advanced strategy is to encode the _difference_ between the current and baseline values, aiming to encode small differences with fewer bits.
 For example, delta position could be (-1,+23,+4) from baseline.
 This works well for linear values, but breaks down somewhat for deltas of the smallest three quaternion representation, as the largest component of a quaternion is often different between the baseline and current rotation.

-So while encoding the difference gives some gains, it's not an order of magnitude like _not changed_.
+So while encoding the difference gives some gains, it's not an order of magnitude improvement like _not changed_.
 This is because in many cases objects move quickly, so the difference in their values becomes large enough to negate most gains.
 This is especially true in the case where objects are falling from the sky, which is arguably where bandwidth reductions are needed the most.

 The most advanced strategy is to use prediction.
-In this approach, the current state is predicted from the baseline state, assuming that the object is moving ballistically under acceleration due to gravity.
+In this approach, the current state is predicted from the baseline state assuming that the object is moving ballistically under acceleration due to gravity.
 This is complicated somewhat by the fact that the predictor must be written in fixed point, because floating point calculations are not necessarily guaranteed to be deterministic, but it's definitely achievable.

 In a few days of tweaking and experimentation, I was able to write a ballistic predictor for position, linear and angular velocity that matched the PhysX integrator within quantize resolution about 90% of the time.
 These lucky objects are encoded with another bit: _perfect prediction_.
-For the cases where the prediction doesn't match, a small error offset is sent.
+Another order of magnitude improvement.
+For cases where the prediction doesn't match exactly, a small error offset is sent.

-In the time I had to spend on this, I not able to get a good predictor for rotation.
+In the time I had to spend, I not able to get a good predictor for rotation.
 I blame this on the smallest three representation, which is numerically unstable, especially in fixed point.
 In the future, I would not use the smallest three representation for quantized rotations.

-It was also painfully obvious while encoding differences and error offsets that a bit-packer is not the best representation for these quantities.
-Something like a range coder or arithmetic compressor that can encode fractional bits, and dynamically adjust to the average size of differences in the scene would give much better results.
+It was also painfully obvious while encoding differences and error offsets that a bitpacker was not the best way to read and write these quantities.
+Something like a range coder or arithmetic compressor that can represent fractional bits, and dynamically adjust to the average size of differences in the scene would give much better results.

 # Synchronizing Avatars

-Now that bandwidth is under control, how can we synchronize player avatars?
+Now that bandwidth is well under control, how can we synchronize avatars?

 Avatars are represented by a head and two hands driven by the tracked headset and touch controllers.
 We capture the position and rotations of the avatar components in _FixedUpdate_ along the rest of the physics state, but avatar state is actually sampled from the hardware at render framerate in _Update_.

-This causes jitter when the avatar state is applied on the other side, because the avatar state doesn't line up with _FixedUpdate_ on that machine.
-To solve this, we store the difference between physics and render time when we sample avatar state, so we can reconstruct the time of the avatar sample on the other side.
+This causes jitter when the avatar state is applied on the other side, because the sample time doesn't line up with _FixedUpdate_ on that machine.
+To fix this, we store the difference between physics and render time when we sample avatar state, so we can reconstruct the time of the avatar sample on the other side.

 Next, a jitter buffer with 100ms delay is applied to received packets, solving network jitter from time variance in delivery of packets and enabling interpolation between avatar states.
 Physics state is applied to the simulation in _FixedUpdate_, while avatar state is applied at render time in _Update_ by interpolating between the two nearest samples in the jitter buffer.

-While a cube is parented in an avatar hand, its _priority factor_ is set to -1, stopping it from being sent with regular physics state updates.
-Instead, while a cube is held by a player, its cube id and relative position and rotation are sent as part of the avatar state.
-Cubes are attached to the avatar hands in the remote view when the first avatar state arrives with that cube parented to a hand, and detached when regular physics state updates resume.
+While a cube is parented to an avatar hand, its _priority factor_ is set to -1, stopping it from being sent with regular physics state updates.
+Instead, its cube id and relative position and rotation are sent as part of the avatar state.
+Cubes are attached to the avatar hands in the remote view when the first avatar state arrives with that cube parented to a hand, and detached when regular physics state updates resume, corresponding to the cube being thrown or released.

+# Bidirectional Flow

+Now lets add another player on the right:

+_(diagram showing loopback scene with player on right)_

+We'll call the this player the _guest_, and the original player the _host_.

+The guest takes authority and ownership of objects without waiting for acknowledgement from the host, which allows the guest to interact with the simulation with no latency.

+Of course the host needs to see what the guest does, so the guest sends state for cubes it interacts with (has authority over) back to the host, plus the state for its avatar, which implicitly includes state for cubes held by the guest.

+_(diagram showing flow from guest -> host)_

+The host and guest both check the local state of cubes before taking authority and ownership.
+For example, the host won't take authority over an object already under authority of the guest and vice-versa, and players can't grab cubes already held by another player.

+Despite this, it's possible for two players to predictively take authority or ownership over the same object, because due to latency, each player aquires the object before seeing the action of the other player.
+Because of this, we need a way to resolve conflicts after the fact.

-# Conflict Resolution
+# Resolving Conflicts

-(need to establish topology: host/guest)

-(establish direction of flow, how cubes are sent, avatar state is sent, diagrams)

-(refine down to guests only sending objects they think they have authority over, own, and rejecting updates over objects they think they own).

 (server corrections, authority sequence numbers, ownership sequence numbers.)

-(break it down into server rules, point form).

-(break it down into guest rules, point form).
+(break it down into rules for host and guest...)

-sum it up.
+(confirming at rest logic...)

 # Conclusion